elemental/Elemental/include/elemental/control/README.md

 ### `include/elemental/control/`

+- `decl.hpp`: include all declarations of control-related routines
+- `impl.hpp`: include all implementations of control-related routines

 A few matrix sign function based solvers for control theory:

 -  `Lyapunov.hpp`: Solves A X + X A' = C for X when A has its eigenvalues